 AUTHORITY

 This Sovereign Nation Agreement (Agreement) is between the Washington State Health Care Authority (HCA) and the Sovereign Nation pursuant to their respective governmental authorities.
-The Sovereign Nation is authorized to enter into the Agreement under its constitution, legislative resolution, and other applicable tribal authority.
-HCA is authorized to enter into the Agreement pursuant to Chapter 41.05 RCW Health Care Authority and Chapter 39.34 RCW Interlocal Cooperation Act, which permits any state agency to enter into a cooperative agreement with an Indian Nation for their mutual advantage and cooperation.
+The Sovereign Nation is authorized to enter into the Agreement under its constitution, legislative resolution, and other applicable Tribal authority.
+HCA is authorized to enter into the Agreement pursuant to Chapter 41.05 RCW Health Care Authority and Chapter 39.34 RCW Interlocal Cooperation Act.

 ENTIRE AGREEMENT

-The Agreement, including all schedules and attachments (including all exhibits to any schedules), constitutes and contains the final, complete, and exclusive statement of the entire agreement of the parties relative to the subject matter hereof and supersedes all previous or contemporaneous oral and written proposals, prior negotiations, representations, correspondence, understandings and agreements between the Parties concerning such subject matter.
+The Agreement, including all SLAs, attachments, exhibits, and schedules, constitutes and contains the final, complete, and exclusive statement of the entire agreement of the parties relative to the subject matter hereof and supersedes all previous or contemporaneous oral and written proposals, prior negotiations, representations, correspondence, understandings and agreements between the Parties concerning such subject matter.

+Items incorporated by reference exist in the Agreement with the same force and effect as if they appeared in full text.

 The Parties intend that the Agreement be liberally construed to effectuate its intent and purposes.

 PURPOSE